ihavesuperpowers2/keras-yolo3-custom/README.md

 ## Some issues to know

-1. The test environment is
+1. The test environment is (michhar's)
-    - Python 3.5.2
+    - Python 3.6.6
-    - Keras 2.1.5
+    - Keras 2.2.2
-    - tensorflow 1.6.0
+    - tensorflow 1.9.0

-2. Default anchors are used.
-If you use your own anchors, probably some changes are needed.
+2. Default anchors can be used.
+If you use your own anchors, probably some changes are needed (using `model_data/yolo_tiny_anchors.txt`).

 3. The inference result is not totally the same as Darknet but the difference is small.